D.N.Angel: Manga

 Written and illustrated by Yukiru Sugisaki, D.N.Angel premiered in Japan in the November 1997 issue of the Kadokawa Shoten magazine Monthly Asuka.
 New chapters were serialized monthly until Sugisaki put the series on an extended hiatus after the August 2005 issue.
 The series eventually returned to serialization, starting in the April 2008 issue of Monthly Asuka.
 In 2011 the series went on another extended hiatus and resumed on May 24, 2018.
 The final chapter was published on the March 2021 issue of Monthly Asuka, released on January 22, 2021.
 The individual chapters are collected and published in tankōbon volumes by Kadokawa Shoten.
 The first volume was released on November 13, 1997; a total of 20 volumes have been released.

 Tokyopop licensed the series for an English-language release in North America and the United Kingdom, with the first volume of the series released there on April 6, 2004.
 On November 8, 2005, Tokyopop released a box set containing the first two volumes of the series.
 A total of 13 volumes have been translated and released as of December 8, 2009.
 However, Tokyopop announced that its North American division would close on May 31, 2011, leaving the fate of the manga's localization in question.
 In 2014, Viz Media picked up the digital publication rights to the manga for Kindle.
+During their panel at Sakura-Con 2025, Yen Press announced that they had licensed the new edition volumes of the series for English publication.

 In August 2003, while the primary series was on hiatus, a second manga series, D.N.Angel TV Animation Series began serialization in Monthly Asuka.
 Also written by Sugisaki, the short series was based on the anime adaptation, which had diverged from the storyline of the manga series.
 D.N.Angel TV Animation Series finished its serialization in the October 2003 issue.
 It was published in two tankōbon volumes by Kadokawa Shoten.

-On March 24, 2018, Monthly Asuka announced that the series would return in their May issue, with details to come after the June issue.
+A sequel manga by Sugisaki, DDNAngels, started in Asuka on November 22, 2024.